Cheyse Blair: Parramatta Eels (2012–13)

-In June 2013, Blair was one of 12 Parramatta players that were told that their futures at the club were uncertain by coach, Ricky Stuart.
 Blair was limited to only six appearances for Parramatta in the 2013 NRL season as the club finished last for a second consecutive year.

 Manly-Warringah Sea Eagles (2014–15)

 Blair signed with 2013 NRL Grand Finalist Manly-Warringah for the 2014 NRL season.
 After starting the season playing on the wing, Blair spent much of the season playing for Manly's NSW Cup team due to the form of Peta Hiku and the return from injury of Jorge Taufua.
 He played 9 first grade games for Manly in 2014, including being selected on the wing (after Taufua was dropped for poor form) in Manly's controversial 18-17 golden point extra time loss to Canterbury Bankstown in the Semi finals.
 He was contracted to the Sea Eagles until the end of the 2015 NRL season.

 Melbourne Storm (2016–2019)

 On 8 October 2015, Blair signed a one-year contract with the Melbourne Storm starting in 2016.
 He played in the 2016 NRL Grand Final against Cronulla-Sutherland which Melbourne lost 14–12.
 On 13 July 2017 Blair was ruled out for the rest of the NRL season with an ankle injury and missed out on being a part of Melbourne's 2017 premiership winning team.